-2022 Virginia Plan to Increase Independent Living Options - Dashboard - Quarter 1 Report
+2022 Virginia Plan to Increase Independent Living Options - Dashboard - Quarter 2 Report

-Goa Strategy y ID ACTION/ INTENDED OUTCOME LEAD AGENCY/ OTHERS INVOLVED Projected Start Date Projected Completion Date Status STATUS/ACTUAL OUTCOMES 1 1.1.
-1.1.1 Virginia Housing will maintain a set aside of 127 Housing Choice Vouchers for the DD population and will maintain at 95% lease up.
+Goal Stra ID ACTION/ INTENDED OUTCOME LEAD AGENCY/ OTHERS INVOLVED Projected Start Date Projected Completion Date Status STATUS/ACTUAL OUTCOMES 1 1.1.
+1. Virginia Housing will maintain a set aside of 127 Housing Choice Vouchers for the DD population and will maintain at 95% lease up.
 Maintain high (approx. 95%) utilization of current VH preference vouchers.
 Apply for additional Mainstream Vouchers in 2020.
 Research options ot ensure VH voucher access is sustained or expanded post Settlement Agreement.
 Develop a plan to ensure access to VH vouchers for individuals in the target population.
 VH/DBHDS Jan-22 Dec-22 Virginia Housing continues to administer 127 vouchers with a current utilization rate of 94%.
 VH continues to assess additional voucher needs 1 1.1.
-1.1.2 Review voucher utilization and identify underserved localities across the state.
+1. 1.2.
+Review voucher utilization and identify underserved localities across the state.
 Perform additional outreach to increase voucher utilization by the target population.
 Engage Community Services Boards (CSBs) with low percentages of people on the Developmental Disabilities (DD) waiver and DD waiver waitlist who are independently housed.
 Develop specific action plans with these CSBs to increase referrals in areas with rent assistance.
 Implement action plans.
 DBHDS/VH Jan-22 Dec-22 Regional Housing Coordinators will continue to work with their respective targeted CSB's to increase housing voucher resource utilization, where vouchers are applicable.
-1 1. .2 1.2.1 Encourage local PHAs in areas where there is high demand from the target population and no alternative housing resources to affirmatively serve the Settlement Agreement population.
-Item completed in 2020 DBHDS/ DHCD, VHDA, DMAS Completed Completed Completed 1 1. .2 1.2.2 Review utilization of local preference vouchers and State Rental Assistance Program (SRAP).
+1 1.2 1.
+Encourage local PHAs in areas where there is high demand from the target population and no alternative housing resources to affirmatively serve the Settlement Agreement population.
+Item completed in 2020 DBHDS/ DHCD, VHDA, DMAS Completed Completed Completed 1 1.2 1.
+Review utilization of local preference vouchers and State Rental Assistance Program (SRAP).
 Identify underserved localities statewide.
-Perform additional outreach to increase target population's voucher utilization.
-Engage CSBs with low percentages of people on the DD waiver and DD waiver waitlist who are independently housed.
+Perform additional outreach to increase target population's voucher utilization. • Engage CSBs with low percentages of people on the DD waiver and DD waiver waitlist who are independently housed.
 Develop specific action plans with these CSBs to increase referrals in areas with rent assistance.
-DBHDS/PHAs Jan-22 Dec-22 Region 1: The Regional Housing Coordinator reached out to Harrisonburg CSB, Valley CSB, Rockbridge CSB and Alleghaney Highland CSB to coordinate case management meetings with the goal of increasing referrals.
-There was no response from these CSBs.
-Horizon Behavioral Health said they would respond once they are back up to a full team as they have been struggling with staffing shortages.
-Housing coordinator will reach out to these CSB's again this quarter.
-Region 2: The Regional Housing Coordinator continues to respond to inquiries from individual and families and to provide technical assistance to support coordinators who are submitting referrals for DBHDS housing resources in Prince William County.
-Prince William County currently has 25 SRAP slots, of which three remain available.
-There is one pending referral.
-Region 3: The Regional Housing Coordinator continues to provide outreach and technical assistance to increase SRAP utilization in the far Southwest.
-There is currently one pending referral for Wise County, VA.
-Additionally a Tenancy Supports Pilot has been initiated in Washington County, VA to create access to independent living and SRAP utilization for individuals for whom lack of in-home residential supports and community house guide service is a barrier to their goal of independent living.
-Region 4: This quarter has seen a slight uptick in referrals from the targeted CSB area District 19.
-The Housing Coordinator will continue to work with the CSB to increase independent housing resource utilization, and stay in communication as needed to offer technical assistance regarding other housing related issues.
-1 1. .2 1.2.3 3 Explore strategies to ensure access to vouchers for individuals with developmental disabilities.
+DBHDS/PHAS Jan-22 Dec-22 The Regional Housing Coordinators continues to respond to inquiries from individual and families and to provide technical assistance to support coordinators who are submitting referrals for DBHDS housing resources.
+1 1.2 1.
+Explore strategies to ensure access to vouchers for individuals with developmental disabilities.
 Research strategies used by other states and PHAs to ensure access to housing resources and identify strategies that may be effective in Virginia.
 Provide recommendations to PHAs on strategies to ensure voucher access for the target population.
-DBHDS/PHAs Jan-22 Dec-22 OCH will seek guidance from other relevant sources on the best way to engage this plan item.
+DBHDS/PHAS Jan-22 Dec-22 No update this quarter